MJWootton-Research/Macchiato/README.md

 ### Analysis

-Four Python scripts are available in the [`Analysis`](Analysis) directory to aid in the extraction of results from Petri Net simulations.
+Four Python scripts are available in the [`Analysis`](Analysis) directory to aid in the extraction of results from Petri net simulations.
 As the data produced by Macchiato is saved in `*.csv` format, it is fairly simple to produce new analysis tools and users are encouraged to do so.

 Documentation for the usage of the analysis scripts is found [here](https://github.com/MJWootton-Research/Macchiato/tree/main/Analysis/README.md).

 ### Visualisation

-In the [`Visualisation`](https://github.com/MJWootton-Research/Macchiato/tree/main/Visualisation) directory, two scripts are available to produce images of Petri Nets from `*.mpn` files or Macchiato simulation output.
-These depend on Graphviz and are best suited for inspection and verification rather instead of creating report quality images, for which the [Visio tools](https://github.com/MJWootton-Research/Macchiato/tree/main/PetriNetDrawingTools/README.md) are recommended.
+In the [`Visualisation`](https://github.com/MJWootton-Research/Macchiato/tree/main/Visualisation) directory, two scripts are available to produce images of Petri nets from `*.mpn` files or Macchiato simulation output.
+These depend on Graphviz and are best suited for inspection and verification rather instead of creating report quality images, for which the [draw.io](https://github.com/MJWootton-Research/Macchiato/tree/main/PetriNetDrawingTools/draw.io/README.md) or [Visio](https://github.com/MJWootton-Research/Macchiato/tree/main/PetriNetDrawingTools/MicrosoftVisio/README.md) tools are recommended.

 Documentation for the usage of the visualisation scripts is found [here](https://github.com/MJWootton-Research/Macchiato/tree/main/Visualisation/README.md).

 ### FMU Interface

-Macchiato Petri Nets can also be used in conjunction with a physical model provided in [FMU format](https://en.wikipedia.org/wiki/Functional_Mock-up_Interface), the tools for which are provided in the [`FMUInterface`](https://github.com/MJWootton-Research/Macchiato/tree/main/FMUInterface) directory.
+Macchiato Petri nets can also be used in conjunction with a physical model provided in [FMU format](https://en.wikipedia.org/wiki/Functional_Mock-up_Interface), the tools for which are provided in the [`FMUInterface`](https://github.com/MJWootton-Research/Macchiato/tree/main/FMUInterface) directory.

 ## Acknowledgements
 With thanks to Dr Robert *"Larus"* Lee for developing the original Macchiato stencil and macro for Microsoft Visio.